Onward Ticket for Schengen Family Visa

 When Is An Onward Or Return Ticket Actually Expected?

 Let’s set the frame.
 You are applying for a Schengen Family Visa from India, and you want zero drama at the counter and zero wasted money.
 The key is to understand who is asking for what and at which stage.
 Then you can choose the safest proof of travel for your profile.
-Heading to VFS soon?
-Book a dummy ticket that’s instantly verifiable.
-This approach not only meets requirements but also allows adjustments if your family plans evolve.
+Heading to the application center soon?
+Use onward or return proof that matches your invitation, stay dates and real route before you spend on final airfare.

 Real-World Moments When Officers Expect It